Learn how to add a cloud-based backend service to an app in minutes using Azure Mobile Services.

 Learn how you can use Mobile Services to store and retrieve data from an app.

 You can use server scripts to validate and modify data when you are inserting and updating it.
-This tutorial show you how to define and register server scripts with mobile services and how to modify your app to take advantage of the new behaviors you define through the scripts.
+This tutorial shows you how to define and register server scripts with mobile services and how to modify your app to take advantage of the new behaviors you define through the scripts.

 This tutorial shows how you can use paging to manage the amount of data that Mobile Services returns to your app.